Hong Kong: British colony

-The colony was further expanded in 1898 when Britain obtained a 99-year lease of the New Territories.
+The colony was further expanded in 1898 when the United Kingdom obtained a 99-year lease of the New Territories.
 The University of Hong Kong was established in 1911 as the territory's first institution of higher education.
 Kai Tak Airport began operation in 1924, and the colony avoided a prolonged economic downturn after the 1925–26 Canton–Hong Kong strike.
 At the start of the Second Sino-Japanese War in 1937, Governor Geoffry Northcote declared Hong Kong a neutral zone to safeguard its status as a free port.
 The colonial government prepared for a possible attack, evacuating all British women and children in 1940.
 The Imperial Japanese Army attacked Hong Kong on 8 December 1941, the same morning as its attack on Pearl Harbor.
-Hong Kong was occupied by Japan for almost four years before Britain resumed control on 30 August 1945.
+Hong Kong was occupied by Japan for almost four years before the British resumed control on 30 August 1945.

 Its population rebounded quickly after the war, as skilled Chinese migrants fled from the Chinese Civil War and more refugees crossed the border when the Chinese Communist Party took control of mainland China in 1949.
 Hong Kong became the first of the Four Asian Tiger economies to industrialise during the 1950s.
 With a rapidly increasing population, the colonial government attempted reforms to improve infrastructure and public services.
 The public-housing estate programme, Independent Commission Against Corruption, and Mass Transit Railway were all established during the post-war decades to provide safer housing, integrity in the civil service, and more reliable transportation.

 Nevertheless, widespread public discontent resulted in multiple protests from the 1950s to 1980s, including pro-Republic of China and pro-Chinese Communist Party protests.
 In the 1967 Hong Kong riots, pro-PRC protestors clashed with the British colonial government.
 As many as 51 were killed and 802 were injured in the violence, including dozens killed by the Royal Hong Kong Police via beatings and shootings.